RP108 #4. WATER BAPTISM IN THE NAME OF THE LORD JESUS CHRIST

 (Deuteronomy 12:32) "Whatever thing I command you, observe to do it: you shall not add to it, nor diminish from it."

 (4) Those who baptize "in the name of JESUS" have set up a doctrine with no scripture to support it, for nowhere was baptism ever commanded using the name of Jesus only.
-Those who baptize "in the name of JESUS CHRIST" have set up a one scripture doctrine (Acts 2:38), and have fallen into the same snare of the enemy as those who baptize "in the name of the Father, and of the Son, and of the Holy Spirit:" (Matthew 28:19; See #3.
+Those who baptize "in the name of JESUS CHRIST" have set up a one scripture doctrine (Acts 2:38), and have fallen into the same snare of the enemy as those who baptize "in the name of the Father, and of the Son, and of the Holy Spirit" (Matthew 28:19; See #3.
 Baptism Father Son Holy Spirit).
 They have therefore failed to rightly divide the word of God on this point.
 Both of these variations rob Jesus of his Lordship, during a process which is meant to express our submission to his Lordship over us.
-God's word declares that there is only "One Lord," (Ephesians 4:5), so by adding the word "LORD" to "JESUS CHRIST", we remove all ambiguity about whose name we are being baptized in, and give the full honour due to the one who died to save us.
+God's word declares that there is only "One Lord" (Ephesians 4:5), so by adding the word "LORD" to "JESUS CHRIST", we remove all ambiguity about whose name we are being baptized in, and give the full honour due to the one who died to save us.
 I cannot imagine why any honest Christian would argue against doing this, and refuse to baptize or to be baptized right.
-The use of the word "Lord", said by the baptizer, also shows that he acknowledges Jesus as his Lord, and speaks under the direction of the Holy Spirit, for "no man can say that Jesus is the Lord, but by the Holy Spirit."
-(1 Corinthians 13:3).
+The use of the word "Lord", said by the baptizer, also shows that he acknowledges Jesus as his Lord, and speaks under the direction of the Holy Spirit, for "no man can say that Jesus is the Lord, but by the Holy Spirit" (1 Corinthians 13:3).
 Paul's habit was invariably to give Jesus his full name, "the Lord Jesus Christ", in the introduction to every epistle that he wrote (Romans 1:3; 1:7; 1 Corinthians 1:3; 2 Corinthians 1:2; Galatians 1:3; Ephesians 1:2; Philippians 1:2; Colossians 1:2; 1 Thessalonians 1:1; 2 Thessalonians 1:1-2; 1 Timothy 1:1-2; 2 Timothy 1:2; Titus 1:4; Philemon 3).
 Having clearly established whom he was referring to, he could then use variations of this throughout his letters without any ambiguity.

 Baptism in the name of the Lord Jesus Christ bible quiz Green tick